lead generation

 3. Assign Scores to Actions

-Once you’ve identified the key demographic and behavioral factors,
+Once you’ve identified the key demographic and behavioural factors,

-assign scores to each one based on its importance.
+assign scores to each based on their importance.
 For example:

 Job Title: +10 points if the lead’s job title matches your ICP.